bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 ## Introductions

 The appointment date had arrived.
-Gereon and Tarea currently lived at Absalom Station, while Redacted, Cyscokt, and Nevos-4 arrived by starship from their prior homes and boarded the shuttle Okimoro for transport to the station.
-As the shuttle Okimoro loaded its passengers Gereon and Tarea received the confirmation of meeting time and place, Dock 94 at 1030, on their infoPads.
+Gereon and Taraea currently lived at Absalom Station, while Redacted, Cyscokt, and Nevos-4 arrived by starship from their prior homes and boarded the shuttle Okimoro for transport to the station.
+As the shuttle Okimoro loaded its passengers Gereon and Taraea received the confirmation of meeting time and place, Dock 94 at 1030, on their infoPads.
 Gereon applied a disguise to avoid unwanted attention prior to departing for the dock.
 Each of the recruits had been provided the name, picture, and short description of Durovar Kreel as well as each other.

 The brightly lit docks of Absalom Station were abuzz with activity as travelers bustled by, preparing to board or disembarking from starships bound to or from any of dozens of worlds.
 Brash and swaggering starpilots, scurrying ysoki mechanics, and expectant colonists mingled with enigmatic kasatha mystics, hard-faced asteroid miners, imposing vesk mercenaries, and more, creating a microcosm of the abundance and variety of life in the Pact Worlds.
 New arrivals met friends, loved ones, or business contacts, and were whisked away into the humming activity of daily life on the vast space station.
 Beyond them, ground crews tended to the docked ships, and dockworkers in mechanized cargo lifters loaded and unloaded freight and baggage.
 A sharp tang of ozone hung in the air — a byproduct of electrical discharges from the docked ships — but underneath, the station’s atmosphere had a slightly used aroma.
 The docking bay’s deck plates thrummed beneath their feet as the recruits assembled, making brief greetings while looking for their designated Starfinder representative, Duravor Kreel.